 All identity comes down to two things: Authentication which determines who you are and authorization which determines what you're allowed to do.

 OAuth (1.0 / 2.0) is standard protocol made popular by social media providers that allows you to sign in with your existing account to another service.
-There are various authentication "flows" (ways to login and communicate with the app asking for permissions) with different security requirements for webistes, mobile apps, backend services and other scenarios.
-The end result of an authentication flow provides the requesting application a set of claims, which is a simple key/value list of attributes.
+There are various authentication "flows" (ways to login and communicate with the app asking for permissions) with different security requirements for websites, mobile apps, backend services and other scenarios.
+The end result of a flow provides the requesting application a set of claims, which is a simple key/value list of attributes.
 There are standard claims like

 name but can include your